Become the Calm, Confident Parent Your Child Needs Mid-Meltdown.

 Is this a pitch for something?

 The first 60 minutes are pure teaching.
-At the end Darius walks through Tantrum Taming Tactics, the live 5-week cohort that teaches the 5 "U"s Method in full.
+At the end Darius walks through Tantrum Taming Tactics, the live 5-week cohort that teaches the TTT method in full.
 No pitch in the middle.

 My kid might be neurodivergent.
 Will this still apply?

 Yes.
-The 5 "U"s Method is built on matching response to state, which works for neurotypical and neurodiverse kids alike.
+The TTT method is built on matching response to state, which works for neurotypical and neurodiverse kids alike.
 Specialist support sits on top of this, not instead of it.

 I've already read all the parenting books.
 Will this be different?

 Yes, because the gap is almost never knowledge.
 It's sequencing.
 Most books teach you the right tool and don't teach you when to run it.
-The 5 "U"s Method is a sequence, not a script.
+The TTT method is a sequence, not a script.